Savjee/savjee.be/src/site/posts/2021/2021-06-29-building-killer-nas-with-old-rackable-server.md

     </tr>
 </table>

 In total, I spent €440 (about $525), which is about the same as a good 4-bay Synology or QNAP NAS.
-I was able to recover €30 by selling the motherboard to a collector, and I've sold my old Home Assistant server for €160.
-That brings the total down to €256 or $305.
+I was able to recover €30 by selling the motherboard to a collector, €10 for selling the original RAID controller, and I've sold my old Home Assistant server for €160.
+That brings the total down to €246 or $282.

 <table class='pure-table pure-table-bordered pure-table-striped'>
     <tr>